Sculpture by Glenna Goodacre (Given to The Methodist Hospital in 1989)

 In 1934 the Arabia Shrine Temple asked the members of The Circle to provide hospital space for crippled children.
 The “Little Hospital” was built by the Circle at a cost of $7,400 on the grounds of The Methodist Hospital and was deeded to the hospital.
 The Shriners maintained the building and established a set daily fee for patients, and members of the Circle acted as volunteers.

 During World War II, charitable work of the Circle was combined with a myriad of duties related to the war effort.
 Funds were invested in war bonds, and the Circle’s cooperation with The Red Cross included knitting and weekly bandage rolling meetings.
 A canteen was organized to offer food and entertainment to servicemen stationed in the area.

 In 1949 The Methodist Hospital built a new building providing treatment exclusively to pediatric neurology patients in areas such as epilepsy, cerebral palsy, and learning disabilities.
-Deciding to change their focus to helping children with neurological disorders, the Blue Birds moved into the new Methodist Hospital in 1952, and the Circle assumed the entire $400,000 obligation for the fourth floor.
-In the early 1970s the Clinic’s location was moved into the Bintliff Blue Bird Building in the Neurosensory Center at The Methodist Hospital.
+Deciding to change their focus to helping children with neurological disorders, the Blue Birds moved into the new Hospital in 1952 and assumed the entire $400,000 obligation for the fourth floor.
+In the early 1970s the Clinic’s location was moved into the Bintliff Blue Bird Building located in the Neurosensory Center at The Methodist Hospital.